SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE2/README.md

   type        = string
   description = "Defines to which organization the project account shall belong to." default     = "B2C"

-  validation {
-    condition = contains(concat(
-      // Cross Development
-      ["B2B", "B2C", "ECOMMERCE"],
-      // Internal IT
-      ["PLATFORMDEV", "INTIT"],
-      // Financial Services
-      ["FSIT"],
-    ), var.org_name)
-    error_message = "Please select a valid org name for the project account."
 }
-}
 ```

-As you can see you can also use functions inside of functions to express more complex conditions.
-In this case we use the [`concat` function](https://developer.hashicorp.com/terraform/language/functions/concat) to combine multiple lists into one list and then use the `contains` function to check if the input is part of the list of valid organization names.

 As we have all variables in place, you should save the changes now.